google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 ![center](res/perceptron_example_01.png)

 <!--
 Let's assume that we already have our weights and bias.
 We say that x_{1} and x_{2} have an equal impact on a person's decision to study ML and they both have weight 2.
-Assume that x_{3} is three times as important in a person's decision to study ML and it's weight is 6.
+Assume that x_{3} is three times as important in a person's decision to study ML, so its weight is 6.
 Now let's assume the bias is 5.
 In other words, we are thresholding at 5, and we say if W^{T}X >= 5, then the person will study machine learning.
 If W^{T}X < 5, then the person will not study machine learning.

 Let's take a second to think about these numbers critically, and see what they really mean.